AI Max for Search Campaigns: What you need to know about "Search Max"

 The only constant in Google Ads is change, and one of the biggest changes recently is the introduction of AI Max for Search Campaigns.
 This is a new set of features designed to enhance your search advertising with automated targeting and creative.
 As an ex-Googler and Google Ads coach, I've had the unique opportunity to speak with the Google employees who built AI Max, and gather insights from industry experts, like Ginny Marvin's Q&A with PPCChat.
 I'm here to bring you a clear, hype-free breakdown of what you need to know.

-AI Max, previously in private beta as "Search Max," will become available in all Google Ads accounts globally in summer 2025.
-It is part of the search campaign setup process, allowing you to opt in or out of its capabilities.
+AI Max, previously in private beta as "Search Max," should be available in your Google Ads account by now.
+You'll find it in your Search campaign settings.
+It is turned off by default, so you can choose to opt in if you'd like to test out its features.

 What is AI Max?
 An Evolution, Not a Replacement